Skip to content

 Traditional rental models rent properties as complete units—one tenant or family per property.
 PadSplit and similar co-living platforms challenge that model by renting individual rooms within a property, dramatically increasing per-property revenue potential.

 For investors seeking higher cash flow without buying more properties, room rental strategies deserve analysis.
+Our PadSplit financing guide for room rental investors covers the lending side in detail.
 The model isn’t right for everyone or every market, but when it works, the numbers can be significantly better than traditional rentals.

 Book Your Strategy Call